-9 A list of possible phrasing of competencies can be found in Appendix B.

-those please learni r program offers any mission-specific competencies required of all students (beyond competencies entered in 5.1 on universal competencies), then for each one offered e describe how it supports the program mission and state at least one specific student ng outcome expected of all students in that required competency.
-(Limit 500 words) If please state "none."
-Clarify Assumption ring Examples of Judgment 5.3 Mission-specific Elective Competencies: The program will define its objectives and competencies for optional concentrations and specializations.
-Sectio n 5.3 Mission-Specific Elective Competencies (if applicable) ams are expected to demonstrate their capacity to offer the concentrations and lizations they advertise to students.
+If your program offers any mission-specific competencies required of all students (beyond those competencies entered in 5.1 Part A on universal competencies), then for each one offered please describe how it supports the program mission and state at least one specific student learning outcome expected of all students in that required competency.
+(Limit 500 words) If none, please state "none."

+5.3 Mission-specific Elective Competencies: The program will define its objectives and competencies for optional concentrations and specializations.

+Section 5.3 Mission-Specific Elective Competencies (if applicable)

+The program is expected to demonstrate its capacity to offer the concentrations and specializations it advertises to students.

 5.3.1 Discuss how the program's approach to concentrations/specializations (or broad elective coursework) derives from the program mission and contributes to overall program goals.

 5.3.2 Discuss how any advertised specializations/concentrations contribute to the student learning goals of the program.

 5.3.3 Describe the program's policies for ensuring the capacity and the qualifications of faculty to offer or oversee concentrations/specializations (or broad elective coursework).

-5.3.4 Optional: If the program would like to add any add any additional information about specializations to support the self-study report or provide a better understanding of the program's strategies (such as success of graduates, outcomes indicators, innovative practices, etc.) please do so here or upload an attachment. [upload]
+5.3.4 Optional: If the program would like to add any add any additional information about specializations to support the self-study report or provide a better understanding of the program's strategies (such as success of graduates, outcomes indicators, innovative practices, etc.), please do so here or upload an attachment. [upload]